 Before PGP funds are paid out to a programme, invoices are verified to ensure the work has been completed and is consistent with the programme's planned activities.

-Programmes must have at least one full external progress review during their lifetime to assess their progress towards the programme's goals.
-Comprehensive summary reports of the review findings are available on the relevant programme pages when reviews are completed.
+Programmes must have at least one full external, independent progress review during their lifetime to assess progress towards the programme's goals.
+Summary reports of the review findings are available on the relevant programme pages when reviews are completed.

 The PGP portfolio has an overall outcomes model that outlines the outcomes and benefits the PGP is aiming to help achieve.
 PGP programmes are also required to develop an outcomes model and appropriate measures to enable evaluation.
 These are available on the PGP programme pages.

-At the end of each PGP programme an evaluation is done based on the outcomes model developed for that programme.
-Comprehensive summaries of evaluations of programmes are available to download from on the relevant programme's page, once completed.
+At the end of each PGP programme it is evaluated based on the programme's outcomes model.
+Comprehensive summaries of evaluations are available to download on the relevant programme's page.

 Download the overall PGP outcomes model [PDF, 75 KB]